tektutor/chef-sep-2021/README.md

 #### Chef Workstation
       - is the system where DevOps Engineers write Cookbooks to automate installations on the Chef Nodes
-      - ChefDK tools are installed here
+      - Chef Workstation tools are installed here

 #### Chef Server
       - is the centralized Chef server where all the Cookbooks are kept